 Features such as dual-flush toilets, A-rated appliances and excellent sound insulation have resulted in Accordia receiving a BREEAM/EcoHomes rating of 'Very Good'.
 Furthermore, each home has been provided with dedicated bicycle storage for at least two bikes.
 Accordia also has excellent links to public transport, and its close proximity to Cambridge city centre helped to give it sustainability on every level.

 Accordia has received a CABE Building for Life Gold Standard and is one of the highest scoring schemes yet.
 In recognition of this Building for Life have created a video of Accordia

-"Countryside Properties is a rare client in that they understand that high quality design adds value and desirability to new homes whatever the economic situation.
+"Countryside are a rare client in that they understand that high quality design adds value and desirability to new homes whatever the economic situation.
 They also look for individual design solutions that work within their context to create places of character.
 Without their vision and design brief, and our skills and strong working relationship, Accordia would not have been the first residential scheme to win the RIBA Stirling Prize 2008.”